 Façade is the first drawing in what has become the Anastylosis Project.
 The process of working through the challenges of this drawing set many of the “rules” for the subsequent works.
 These rules are:

 - Most of the drawings are executed at the same scale: 1 inch of drawing equals 2 feet of the original building.

 - The architectural ground plan of each building is represented somewhere in the drawing – see if you can find it as you explore the drawings.

 - Each drawing uses more than one perspective or point of view to help you see more of the important parts of the building.

 - Each drawing tries to represent the experience of moving through and around the building by alternating the views of inside and outside.

 - Metallic leaf (gold, silver or copper) generally denotes light – like an oculus or clear windows.
 In some drawings, gold leaf is also used on domes, many of which were originally gilded.

 As you look at this drawing, you will see a thin line of red bricks running from panel to panel.
 The line represents a reference course of masonry included by the original builders to ensure that the various sections, which they knew would be built over a long period of time, would line up.
-At Chartres, it is a physical reminder leading to the structural and visual continuity of the building, and for me it represents the reference line of this entire project.
+At Chartres Cathedral, it is a physical reminder leading to the structural and visual continuity of the building.
+For me, it represents the reference line of this entire project.

 Installation Photos, Minneapolis Institute of Art